 This life-changing post has transformed me into someone who will let the clerk know of a mislabeled price in the future.

 Google's definition: "The quality of being honest and having strong moral principles; moral uprightness."

 Kaleb's: "Upholding the morality you believe in even when no one is watching"

-Yes the PIE model exists with image being a huge part of how you are seen in the work place.
+Yes, the PIE model exists with your image being a huge part of how you are seen in the workplace.
 There has always been one expectation of the work image that astounds me, the lack of values representing that image.
 Many times I've heard this model pitched at leadership conferences during college, and every time the "dress for success" piece comes into play.
 You must look the part and always look sharp.
 It is true to an extent, how you look and how you take care of yourself does say much about you.

 Who you are and what you do says so so so so much more.
 I've heard less talk of this for that personal brand idea, and today, this article should get your thoughts determined to add 100% (not some) integrity as part of your image.
 Not just for more success at work, also for being the best you can be in your life.

 Let's redefine its meaning: PIE model = Performance.
 Image.
 Integrity.
 Exposure.